The harness tensioner allows for a limited budget to make the negative Gs (braking, ABS, shifting) credibly felt. It works with Simhub.

 - Bicycle brake cable (Aliexpress).

-- 4x M6x10 to mount the motor on the mount mount.
+- 4 x M6x15 to fix the motor on the motor mount.

 The connection of the power supply and the motor to the driver is indicated on the PCB.